gameforce/puppet-core/README.md

 #Install razor-server package and dependencies
   yum install -y razor-server

+#Install tftp server and copy script and bootloaders
+TODO: example

+#Copy the microkernel in the razor repo
+TODO: example

 #Log on to the postgres admin console:
   sudo -u postgres psql postgres